 enjoyment: 10/10 – I was nervous about doing this hike, as I’ve said before on this blog, I treat such environments as places which should be approached with great respect and caution, but I am so glad that I did it.
 The views are unbelievable, I frequently felt overwhelmed by the beauty in front of me and the exhilaration I felt after conquering my fears to scale this ridge was amazing.

 other: technically this walk is not really legal.
-The entrance bears a sign forbidding entry, (blog post on that here), and whilst I haven’t heard of anyone prosecuted for attempting this, it’s something that everyone has to weigh up for themselves before they decide to go.
+The entrance bears a sign forbidding entry, (blog post on that can be found on the off the beaten track website), and whilst I haven’t heard of anyone prosecuted for attempting this, it’s something that everyone has to weigh up for themselves before they decide to go.
 Also, we accidentally found ourselves in a second prohibited area when we walked from teapot mountain back down to the village – the top of the trail has nothing to indicate that it’s off limits, however the gate at the bottom end makes that very clear.
 And there’s good reason for this area being out of bounds, as the site of an abandoned mine, the ground and water has high levels of toxic heavy metals so it’s definitely not somewhere that you should stop to have a picnic.
 And in case you hadn’t got the message already, this is a risky walk – it needs good weather, an early start, enough food and water, appropriate clothing: gloves, long sleeves, long trousers and shoes with decent grip, (we met a few guys doing it topless but they ended up covered in scratches from the shrubbery and rocks).
 A lot of the other hikers had brought hiking poles with them but for the ridge part of the walk they were more hindrance than help – everyone strapped them to their packs and more than once I had to duck to avoid getting a spike in my eye, you’d be much better off with gloves.
 Finally, I definitely wouldn’t advise doing this alone.

 Having prepared everything the day before, we were out early and arrived at the trailhead at 8am.
 As it was a Sunday there were already plenty of others who had either just set off or were preparing to set off on the walk so we started the walk along with a hiking group.
 The path dives around the side of a large monument type of thing.